PabloPPG/PabloPPG/README.md

 I Currently live close to Barcelona, in a small town called Vacarisses (🌳Love rural lifestyle🌳).

-My background is linked to QC, but my heart is linked to dev world 💻.
+My background is linked to QC, but my heart is in love with dev world 💻.

 - Pasionate learner with a creative mind 📚.
 - Problem solver 🧩.